Pool Base Options

 I guess, I am asking, do I need to just breakdown and remove part of the fence to bring in sand or another type of barrier to put above the Gorilla pad?
 Or, am I going to be okay without it?

-Hi Daniel.
 Gorilla pad, as well as all the other pool pads on the market are thin.
-What ever the ground looks like under the pad is what your liner will look like once the pad and been flattened by the weight of the water.
+What ever the ground looks like under the pad is what your liner will look like once the pad has been flattened by the weight of the water.

 It is not usually possible to smooth dirt out enough to get by with just a pad over it.
 I would use enough sand to smooth the area out.